sankarshanmukhopadhyay/Links/README.md

 ### Villages and Artificial Intelligence
 AIs are modelled on the brain.
 In a social species like our own, brains are organised into communities, into villages.
 The village is the next-higher-up level of information processing after the brain.
 It is the natural repository of common sense, of culture.
-In a village, we have the sense of being part of something bigger.
+When we operate inside a village, we have a sense of being part of something bigger.

 AIs routinely make gaffes that would be a source of bemusement, shock, or ridicule in a village.
 A village is a reputation economy where gaffes have consequences.